 Properties of Line Diagram –

 The Lines can be used in vertical and horizontal directions.

 They may or may not have uniform scaling

 The line connecting the data points state the statistical representation of data.

-So, as pert the Line Diagram, it can be easily determined that Arjun reported for work mostly at 9:30 AM while Sayak and Mainak’s most frequent time of entry at work are 10:30 AM and 10:50 AM respectively.
+So, as per the Line Diagram, it can be easily determined that Arjun reported for work mostly at 9:30 AM while Sayak and Mainak’s most frequent times of entry at work is 10:30 AM and 10:50 AM respectively.

 B. Bar Diagram

-Bar Diagram is used mostly for comparison of statistical data.
-It is one of the most straightforward representation of data with the use of rectangular objects of equal width.
+Bar Diagram is used mostly for the comparison of statistical data.
+It is one of the most straightforward representations of data with the use of rectangular objects of equal width.